swharden/USB-Counter/builds/2.2/readme.md

 * Capacitors on USB line should be 47pF
 * LJCPCB blue silkscreen is ugly and doesn't hold up to heat as well as green
 * For the crystal oscillator indicate where the dot goes
+* It's annoying to keep rotating the board when hand assembling so lay-out passives horizontally
+* Move the board ID under one of the ICs
+* Consider horizontally mounted headers and SMA connector to facilitate stacking

 ## Schematic